Shiogama Shrine and Shiwahiko Shrine

 A branch shrine of Shiogama Shrine

-The grounds of Shiogama Shrine are a little strangely laid out; as you pass through the gate, the left and right shrines are directly in front of you, and the auxiliary shrine where the main deity is enshrined is on the right as you enter.
+The grounds of Shiogama Shrine have a somewhat unusual layout.
+Upon entering through the gate, you'll find the Left Shrine and Right Shrine directly in front of you, whilethe separate shrine where the main deity is enshrined is located to the right.

 This is thought to be because the current shrine building was constructed by the Date clan in 1704, and the accompanying deities of the left and right shrines are the guardian deities of the Date clan, and it was constructed facing the direction of Sendai Castle so that the chief priest, the lord of the Date clan, could worship them from afar from the castle at any time